S-IRCLE

 Vietnam

-The S-IRCLE project adresses the further development and testing of a small adsorber to capture H2S from Vietnam's domestic biogas plants and sulfur fertilizer development from loaded filter material.
+The S-IRCLE project adressed the further development and testing of a small adsorber to capture H2S from Vietnam's domestic biogas plants and sulfur fertilizer development from loaded filter material.

-Therefore, a small adsorber prototype will be further developed and extended to include automated regeneration.
-Subsequently, field tests will be conducted with at least three small-scale biogas plants in northern Vietnam and supervised by the local company eGreen.
-After one year of operation, the small-scale adsorbers will be dismantled and the tests will be evaluated.
+Therefore, a small adsorber prototype was further developed and extended to include automated regeneration.
+Subsequently, field tests were conducted with at least three small-scale biogas plants in northern Vietnam and supervised by the local company eGreen.
+After one year of operation, the small-scale adsorbers were dismantled and the tests were evaluated.

-Parallel to this, two plant trials will be conducted.
-One trial serves to determine the sulfur release as a function of the grain size of the filter material (FerroSorp®).
-The second plant trial serves as an effect test of three prototype fertilizer mixtures.
-The plants and soils will be analyzed and evaluated after the trials in laboratories of the TU Berlin.
+Parallel to this, two plant trials were conducted.
+One trial served to determine the sulfur release as a function of the grain size of the filter material (FerroSorp®).
+The second plant trial served as an effect test of three prototype fertilizer mixtures.
+The plants and soils were analyzed and evaluated after the trials in laboratories of the TU Berlin.

-In addition, a survey on the Vietnamese waste disposal and recycling system will be developed and conducted by the Hanoi University of Science and Technology (HUST) in Vietnam.
+In addition, a survey on the Vietnamese waste disposal and recycling system was developed and conducted by the Hanoi University of Science and Technology (HUST) in Vietnam.

-As part of the project, a biogas workshop with local stakeholders and an international scientific conference will be organized.
+As part of the project, a biogas workshop with local stakeholders and an international scientific conference was organized.

 Contact